aroberge/reeborg-world-creation/included/loading-worlds.md

 ### Selecting a world from its URL

-If you know the URL of a world, you can select it by the URL; for example, this example is for a world that is included on Reeborg's World site:
+If you know the URL of a world, you can select it by the URL; for example, here is a world that is included on Reeborg's World site:

 ```py
 World("worlds/examples/simple_path.json")